 5.5 Procedures and policies relating to recruitment

 Human Resources provide a comprehensive recruitment, selection, and appointments service.
-The purpose of Southampton Solent University's recruitment process is to appoint employees who have the relevant skills, qualifications and experience to make a positive contribution to the University.
+The purpose of Solent University's recruitment process is to appoint employees who have the relevant skills, qualifications and experience to make a positive contribution to the University.
 All appointments are made in accordance with relevant employment law and professional practice.

 5.6 Code of conduct for members of governing bodies